ReadingAndThinking.com

 For example, in the case of Global Crossing Corporation, in my opinion, the industrial structure is not the core of the problem, because according to the author's description, the growth expectation of downstream demand is the key basis for supporting the stock price to rise.

-If the author really predicted at that time that the growth of submarine cable data transmission will be much lower than that of land transmission, and the price drop of servers will cause most Internet companies to place servers around the world without the need for submarine cables,
+If the author really predicted at that time that the growth of submarine cable data transmission would be much lower than that of land transmission, and the price drop of servers would cause most Internet companies to place servers around the world without the need for submarine cables,

 then I must say It is impossible to make such a conclusion that is diametrically opposed to the consensus of the market as he said, at least it cannot be obtained by doing some bullshit five forces analysis, which requires a very deep understanding of the industry and insight.